Oscats/Oscats-Resources/Beta.md

 - Use either a USB cable or ethernet to connect directly to the Rio
 - Open VSCode (be certain to use the 2022 Beta)
 - Create a new project using the Benchtop test template
+- Change the motor ports to match the ones you actually used
 - Deploy it
+- Enable the robot
+- Did work?
+If so, Proceed to adding a Radio or Using the motors via CAN